Here are 50 incredibly interesting slices of movie trivia that you may not know.

-46) The domino scene, where V tips over black and red dominoes to form a giant letter V, involved 22,000 dominoes.
-It took 4 professional domino assemblers 200 hours to set it up.
+46) The domino scene, in which V tips over black and red dominoes to form a giant letter V, involved 22,000 dominoes.
+It took four professional domino assemblers 200 hours to set it up.
 The scene itself lasts just 30 seconds.

 47) When Steven Spielberg first showed John Williams a cut of Schindler’s List, Williams was so moved he had to take a walk outside for several minutes to collect himself.
 Upon his return, Williams told Spielberg he deserved a better composer.
 Spielberg replied, “I know, but they’re all dead.”